 The gunman was so shocked by this he turned around and left the bar.

-I was a patron of The Ninth Circle and worked as a cocktail waiter for a few years from 1979 -1981.
-I was extremely young, 19 years old and this was before right before New York state raised the drinking age to 21.
+I was a patron of The Ninth Circle and then worked as a cocktail waiter for a few years from 1980-1982.
+I was extremely young, 20 years old and this was before right before New York state raised the drinking age to 21.
 When they did raise it I was “grandfathered” in meaning that because I was of age to drink before they raised it.
 I still could.
-Which made the the youngest worker at the bar.
-But i tell you, after working there for awhile I may have been young, but I was not naive.
+Which made the the youngest legal worker at the bar.
+But i tell you, after working there for a while I may have been young, but I was no longer naïve.
 (Again.
-Oh the stories I could tell.)
+Oh the stories I could tell.

 When you ventured downstairs there was a much smaller bar, a pool table, pinball machine, a video game and the bathrooms.
-This is where most of the “twinks” and a few hustlers hung out along with the bartender Fred Tree who told the worst jokes in the entire world, celebrated Russian Christmas, had a taste for straight trade and spent more time in the back (closed off) kitchen with a customers than he did behind the bar.
+Theis was bartender Fred Tree’s kingdom.
+This is where most of the “twinks” and a few hustlers hung out along listening to Tree who told the worst jokes in the world, celebrated Russian Christmas, and was an all around great guy.
+Tree still bartends today at The Stonewall Inn.